equalframework/equal-doc/docs/usage/validation.md

 #### getUnique()

-Provide the list of unique rules (array of combinations of fields).
+Provides the list of unique rules (array of combinations of fields).

 If the rules aren't followed, an error is sent.